3oskil/airbus-ship-detection/README.md

 ## Solution description

 #### Dataset Preprocessing
-- Dataset Validation: It checks the dataset's structure and contents, ensuring the presence of necessary directories and files.
+- **Dataset Validation**: It checks the dataset's structure and contents, ensuring the presence of necessary directories and files.
 The validation process confirms the existence of 'train', 'val', and 'test' splits, along with their corresponding 'images' and 'masks' directories.
 It also verifies that the number of image and mask files match and are in the correct format.

-- Data Augmentation: Utilizes the albumentations library to perform on-the-fly data augmentation during the training phase.
+- **Data Augmentation**: Utilizes the albumentations library to perform on-the-fly data augmentation during the training phase.
 The augmentation techniques include flips, rotations, brightness and contrast adjustments, and more complex transformations like elastic, grid, and optical distortions.
 This helps improve model generalization by presenting a more diverse set of training examples.

-- Data Generators: Implements a SegmentationDataGenerator class that extends keras.utils.Sequence, providing a robust mechanism for batch-wise data feeding during model training or evaluation.
+- **Data Generators**: Implements a SegmentationDataGenerator class that extends keras.utils.Sequence, providing a robust mechanism for batch-wise data feeding during model training or evaluation.
 This class efficiently handles image and mask loading, resizing, optional augmentation, and normalization.
 It supports shuffling to ensure diverse mini-batches and includes methods for visualizing batches of data, aiding in debugging and dataset understanding.

-- Dataset Preparation and Organization: Includes functions for organizing and preparing the dataset into a structure suitable for training, validation, and testing.
+- **Dataset Preparation and Organization**: Includes functions for organizing and preparing the dataset into a structure suitable for training, validation, and testing.
 It automates the process of copying images and masks to designated directories, applying data augmentation, and splitting the dataset.
 This setup phase ensures that the data is correctly partitioned and accessible for the data generators.

-- Custom Augmentation: The framework is designed to accommodate future enhancements in data augmentation techniques, specifically targeting the augmentation of images by introducing synthetic variations.
+- **Custom Augmentation**: The framework is designed to accommodate future enhancements in data augmentation techniques, specifically targeting the augmentation of images by introducing synthetic variations.
 This innovative approach involves extracting boat images from existing photographs using their segmentation masks, then applying transformations such as rotation, resizing, and random placement onto images that originally contain no boats.